rossborchers/ProceduralTrees/README.md

 ![Seed](https://media.giphy.com/media/f8PbJ8sqfWptR9b1Sq/giphy.gif)

-There is also a procedural growing leaf script that generates a mesh on the fly and connects to the l-system.
+There is also a procedural growing leaf script that generates a mesh on the fly and connects to the LSystem.
 It's very expensive though.

-**I would not use this in production without optimizing and fixing some bugs.**
+**I would not use this in production without optimizing a lot!**